kintone-labs/kintone-ios-sdk/docs/docs/reference/kintone-api-exception.md

 # kintoneAPIException

-Handle error responses from kintone Rest API
+Handle error responses from the Kintone Rest API

 ## Methods